Virtues of Unity

 Earth | Atmosphere

 A series of four exhibitions which were part of ‘The Shape of Things (TSOT),’ a new body of work in response to ‘Identity & Culture,’ essay by Elli Herring

 “Cassell’s work encompasses and generates complexity and surprise.
 All of her sculptural work shares a language of geometry and volume but each is intriguingly different.”

 Available from: The artist | e: firstname.lastname@example.org

 The Pot BookISBN 978-0-7148-4799-3

-By Edmund du Waal, published by Phaidon 2011
+By Edmund de Waal, published by Phaidon 2011

-The Pot Book is an accessible and informative A-Z guide to over 300 makers, school and style of ceramics from around the world.
+The Pot Book is an accessible and informative A-Z guide to over 300 makers, schools and styles of ceramics from around the world.
 Include some of the earliest examples of pottery through to contemporary works by studio potters and artists alike.

 Available from: Any good book shop